Stonly is a decent platform for user and employee education and/or creating knowledge bases that users can engage with.

 I’ll suggest you to use Pendo if you’re willing to utilize its powerful analytics too!

-Pendo has a free plan with up to 1000 MAU and some basic features.
+Pendo has a free plan with up to 1000 MAU and some basic features, and a $7000/year plan with self-serve support and limited features.

-Their paid plans don’t have a fixed pricing, so you’ll have to contact Pendo to get a quotation.
+Their actual plans don’t have fixed pricing, so you’ll have to contact Pendo to get a quotation.

 “I like being able to add pop-up guides to our product with relative ease (compared to coding it into your product) to announce new features and prompt users for feedback.”